LinnierGames/My-Simple-App/README.md

 - dependency injection
 - testable code

+:warning: **Note**: PRs are not intended to be merged since the PR would instill a certain way of doing things (use stack views for everything, use generics for decoding networking models, etc).
+Instead, PRs will be left open for others to learn and provide feedback

+If you'd like for your PR to be merged into a project (start with programic code since it's basically industry standard to not use storyboards), send your PR with the **Amend Sample Project** label attached.
+More on this below

 ### You a student making apps?

 - this is a way you can take the things you know and practice refactoring an existing codebase.
 And,